tv2/casparcg-cliptool/README.md

 ## Development

-To get started with development, clone this repository to a local location
+To get started with development, clone this repository to a local location of your choosing.

 ```
 git clone https://github.com/tv2/casparcg-cliptool.git nameofyourproject